thangknt99/thangknt99/README.md

 </div>

-I focus on building systems that are:
+I focus on building software that is:

-* ✅ Scalable
+- ✅ Scalable
-* ✅ Maintainable
+- ✅ Maintainable
-* ✅ Secure
+- ✅ Secure
-* ✅ Performant
+- ✅ Performant
-* ✅ Production-ready
+- ✅ Production-ready

 ---